 - It inspires longer workouts: Listening to music can also encourage you to exercise longer.
 Before going on a run or ride, create a longer playlist and push yourself to keep going until the music is done playing.

 - It sets the pace: It's hard to give 100 percent when it's difficult to gauge how fast you're moving — music can help.
 Follow along to slower-paced songs for endurance workouts, and likewise, faster-paced music sets the tone if you're working on increasing your speed.
-If interval workouts are your thing, create a playlist that alternates between moderately paced songs and superfast ones.
+If interval workouts are your thing, then create a playlist that alternates between moderately paced songs and superfast ones.

 Need some inspiration?
 Keep reading for a list of workout playlists.